 - Homer bowls a perfect game.
 The excitement the townspeople have over this is lampshaded when Brockman notes how pathetic the town must be for him to be covering a story like this.

-- Apu and Manjula have octuplets, which briefly results in them getting copious baby supplies from well-wishes, but leaves them in a dreadful situation once the reporters move on to a story about a couple who has nonuplets. ("Nine babies?
+- Apu and Manjula have octuplets, which briefly results in them getting copious baby supplies from well-wishers, but leaves them in a dreadful situation once the reporters move on to a story about a couple who has nonuplets. ("Nine babies?
 That's barbaric!")

-- Bart accidentally destroys a set while on the Krusty the Klown show, and reflexively says "I didn't do it" to the audience.
+- Bart accidentally destroys a set while on the Krusty the Klown show and reflexively says "I didn't do it" to the audience.
 They find it incredibly amusing, and he gets promoted from being Krusty's off-screen "gofer" to having an entire sketch on the show dedicated to him.
 He loves it, then gets sick of the repetition, then accepts it again - only for it to become a Discredited Meme in-universe.

-- Men in Black: Agent X called for a tv crew from his home planet so they'd make him the star of their show.
+- Men in Black: Agent X called for a TV crew from his home planet so they'd make him the star of their show.
 Being unable to get rid of them, Zed punished X by offering a chance to have K instead of X as the star, which they quickly accepted.
-As J pointed out, fame was so fickle X didn't even had fifteen minutes of it.
+As J pointed out, fame was so fickle X didn't even have fifteen minutes of it.